Reliable Cellular Automata with Self-Organization: More restrictions on media

-The set $\SS$ is determined by $g$ implicitly.
-Also, generally local conditions will only be defined for small $V$, and in a translation-invariant way (in space, but only almost so in time since the time 0 is distinguished).
-Therefore one and the same pair $g,b$ can serve for all sufficiently large finite spaces $\bC$ as well as the infinite space, just like with deterministic cellular automata, where the same transition function determines trajectories in finite spaces as well as the infinite space.
+Generally, local conditions will only be defined for small $V$, and in a translation-invariant way (in space, but only almost so in time since the time 0 is distinguished).
+Therefore one and the same pair $g,b$ can serve for all sufficiently large finite or infinite spaces $\sites$ as well as the infinite space, just like with deterministic cellular automata, where the same transition function determines trajectories in finite spaces as well as the infinite space.
+When we are given media $M_{1},M_{2},\dots$ then $\g_{i}(),b_{i}()$ automatically refer to $M_{i}$.